 - Review the General Education Learning Outcomes and the description of each General Education category.
 Consider your course focus, disciplinary home, and emphasis.
-After carefully reviewing the learning outcomes, select the appropriate General Education category and any additional designators (that is, Global Perspectives or Cultural Diversity) for your proposal.
+After carefully reviewing the learning outcomes, select the appropriate General Education category and an additional designator (either Global Perspectives or Cultural Diversity, if appropriate) for your proposal.

 - Download the General Education Course Syllabus Template and provide the required information about the course.